Lesson 10 is all about searching old, historic newspapers at the library! (When I say "library" I include archives and educational institutions).

 Here are some examples of what they might have available with a link to find out the exact titles that are in each collection:

 Now, these are online collections that are available only at the library.
+And there are others - from Gale, Accessible Archives, Paper of Record, just to name a few.

 So, get out of your PJ's and get in your car and go to your library or other institution that have these types of resources available - AND if you have a library card you might just be able to login and search from home!!!